-MATHEMATICS LEARNING AND RESOURCE CENTER (www.villanova.edu/mlrc)
+MATHEMATICS LEARNING AND RESOURCE CENTER

 The Mathematics Learning and Resource Center (MLRC) provides an environment where students can obtain help with freshman and sophomore level math classes, work on group projects, study independently, and use computer lab facilities.
 The MLRC computer lab has 13 computers capable of running the mathematical software currently being used in math courses offered at Villanova.
 There is also a comprehensive collection of tutorial software, videos, and books which students may use for review or independent learning.
-The Center is located on the second floor of Old Falvey, tel.
-(610)519-MLRC or (610)519-5193 for voice mail messages.
+The Center is located in 211 Falvey Library, tel.
+(610)519-6572 or (610)519-5193 for voice mail messages.